First up, the 2018 budget speech and your RA

 No, the transfer is tax free.
 You also won’t pay tax on the returns you earn.
 However, you’ll pay income tax on the income you receive every month.
 Another benefit is that living annuities aren’t part of your estate, and therefore won’t be subject to estate duty.

-(Quick heads up – We’ll take a closer look at the ins and outs of living and guaranteed annuities in next month’s blog.)
+(We take a closer look at the ins and outs of living and guaranteed annuities in this post)

 I’m emigrating.
 What now?